The Signal Fire: Reception

 Several reviews noted "The Signal Fire" as being a highlight of Atonement.

 Thom Jurek of AllMusic praised the "hard-grooving riffery" of the song and the performances of both Leach and Jones.
 J. Andrew of Metal Injection called the song the album's "most brutal moment" and called the addition of Jones on the song "an awesome fan-nerd moment, and a welcome combination of two of metal's most forceful voices."
 Ricky Aarons of Wall of Sound also praised Leach and Jones's performances, noting that the vocals of Jones were closer in style to what he used with Killswitch Engage compared to the style he uses in his current band Light the Torch.

+Chris Annunziata of Metal Invader wrote "Overall, the song rips" however he did note that the group underutilized Jones clean singing.
+Thasha Brown of Distorted Sound stated "Leach and Dutkiewicz’s harmonies measure up just as well.
+We begin to hear the wonderful blend of hardcore and metal which make KILLSWITCH ENGAGE the metalcore heavyweights we know them as.
+The hardcore groove of The Signal Fire is mellifluous against calls of broken, hopeless."

+Consequence named “The Signal Fire” the 14th best metal/hard rock song of 2019.
+In 2020 it was voted the fifth greatest metal duet of all time by readers of Revolver Magazine.

 Music video

 The song's music video was directed by Ian McFarland.

 The video shows the band performing the song in a rehearsal space, with Howard Jones sitting off to the side.
 During the chorus, Jones joins with the band in performing the song.